A massive Powerball win draws attention to a little-known immigrant culture in the US

 There are now tens of thousands of Iu Mien — pronounced “yoo MEE’-en” — in the U.S., with many attending universities or starting businesses.
 Many have converted to Christianity from traditional animist religions.
 There is a sizeable Iu Mien community in Portland and its suburbs, with a Buddhist temple and Baptist church, active social organization, and businesses and restaurants.

 Cayle Tern, president of the Iu Mien Association of Oregon, arrived in Portland with his family in 1980, when he was 3 years old.
 He is now running for City Council.
-Saephan's Powerball win is significant for other Iu Mien, he said.

-“It means so much because all of us came with so little," Tern said.
-"I take pride in seeing our members of the community advance and flourish, and I just feel so good for him.”
+His father and uncle assisted American forces in Laos and he was born as his mother fled to a refugee camp in Thailand.

+Many Iu Mien in the U.S. have similar stories, and Saephan’s Powerball win sheds light on the new lives they have made in Oregon and elsewhere after such trauma, he said.
+Tern knows all three of the Powerball winners, he said.

+“You know, I think for me it’s more than just about the money. ...
+We’ve been here since the late '70s, but very little is known of us," he said as he ate a meal at his uncle’s restaurant in Troutdale, a Portland suburb.

 Saephan, 46, said he was born in Laos and moved to Thailand in 1987, before immigrating to the U.S. in 1994.
 He graduated from high school in 1996 and has lived in Portland for 30 years.
 He worked as a machinist for an aerospace company.